robtweed/node-mdbm/README.md

        results.ok = true

-- mdbm.getJSON(globalName, subscripts, function(error, results) {});
+- mdbm.getJSON(GlobalName, subscripts, function(error, results) {});

-    Gets the data stored at and under the specified global node, and maps it to a JSON object before returning it.
+    Gets the data stored at and under the specified Global node, and maps it to a JSON object before returning it.

-	globalName = name of Mumps global (literal)
+	GlobalName = name of Global (literal)
-	subscripts = optional array specifying the subscripts ('' if JSON to be stored at top level of global) eg ["a","b","c"]
+	subscripts = optional array specifying the subscripts ('' if JSON to be stored at top level of Global) eg ["a","b","c"]